DaveBackus/Data_Bootcamp_Book/data-mentality.md

 * **[Movie hits](http://www.randalolson.com/2014/12/29/the-biggest-box-office-booms-and-busts-since-1982/).**  Movie data is always interesting, we'll see more of it later on.
 **[Textbooks](http://priceonomics.com/which-major-has-the-most-expensive-textbooks/).** Why are they so expensive?
 What majors have the most expensive books?
 (Not us, you may notice.)
 * **[NBA shot charts](http://savvastjortjoglou.com/nba-shot-sharts.html).**  Even if you're not a backetball fan, this is a terrific project that produces some great pictures and shows you how along the way.
 Here's the [IPython notebook](https://github.com/savvastj/blog/blob/master/content/NBA_shot_charts.ipynb).
 * **[Uber and taxis](http://fivethirtyeight.com/features/uber-is-serving-new-yorks-outer-boroughs-more-than-taxis-are/).**  Evidently they're doing a better job than taxis of serving the outer boroughs of NYC.
+Data [here](https://github.com/fivethirtyeight/uber-tlc-foil-response).
 * **[Twitter profiles](http://andrewshamlet.com/2015/07/13/part-3-most-common-words-used-in-tweets-by-taylor-swift-katy-perry-and-britney-spears/).**  Student Andrew Hamlet mines twitter data and documents patterns in tweets by Taylor Swift and others.
 * **[Citibikes](https://wakari.io/sharing/bundle/paddy/pydata_citibike).**  This service comes with a public data interface, one of many provided by local governments.
 Here's [another one](https://jakevdp.github.io/blog/2015/07/23/learning-seattles-work-habits-from-bicycle-counts/) about bikes, this time for Seattle.
 There's a link to the IPython notebook at the end.